jorendorff/rust-ignorance/ignorance.md

 @@@

-> Do we always know statically whether or not a binding has been dropped?
+> Do we always know statically whether or not a value has been dropped?
 What about code like:
 >
 >     {
 >         let x = Thing::new();